Unpacking the ‘G’ in ESG: What is the Secret to Good Governance?

 What is considered material varies considerably depending on the industry, location and size of the organisation.
 It will also be impacted by wider socioeconomic or geopolitical factors, and so can change rapidly.

 Good governance needs to know what to measure, and where the biggest impacts can be made.
 It assesses which areas present the biggest risks and opportunities for the company, and then provides a solid structure to protect against those risks or draw on those opportunities.

 Companies need to have a structure in place to establish that these important strategic decisions are made in a consistent, holistic manner, taking the full picture into account and allowing for a change of direction when necessary.
 A strong ESG report needs to clearly explain what that structure is, so investors can see not only what decisions have been made, but also how and why they came about.

 Governance is often thought of as something that is primarily of interest to investors, but it is just as important to staff.

-Good governance is key to retaining the best talent, which, in turn, affects the long-term value of the company.
-How an organization is run—from internal hierarchies and work processes to the structures in place protecting the workforce—is arguably the biggest determinant of whether individuals are happy in their roles.
+Good governance is key to retaining the best talent, which, in turn, impacts the long-term value of the company.
+How the organisation is run—from internal hierarchies and work processes to the structures in place protecting their workforce—is arguably the biggest determinant of whether an individual is happy in their role.
 Increasingly, employees are also stating that working for a company that aligns with their values, and that makes a positive social or environmental impact on the world, is essential when choosing a new job.

 Employers who know how to implement and transparently communicate their governance hold a significant competitive advantage in attracting and retaining talent.